 Storj would say those are expensive and insecure traditional clouds.

 So what if you could store all your important digital items more affordably by using your friends, neighbors, and strangers storage in an entirely secure way?
 This is Storj.
-A disruptive technology from one of Atlanta’s top startup hubs.

 Using blockchain technology, they have created a crowd-sourced cloud storage platform.
 They rent out users’ excess hard drive space and bandwidth, and use that capacity in a high-speed, encrypted, open-source cloud storage for developers.
 Think of it as a mix of Airbnb and Dropbox.
 Cool, right?

 This past February, Storj raised $3 million with contributions from individual investors employed by VC firms including Google Ventures, Qualcomm Ventures and Techstars.
 Shaw Wilkinson, CEO, is passionate about fighting for users and their data and Storj goes a long way in that battle.
 Here’s more from this disruptive, growing Atlanta startup:

 We have almost 18,000 users.
 We are growing quickly because people are unhappy with the current expensive and insecure traditional cloud.

 Why did you choose to build your company in Atlanta?

 Three of the founders grew up here or were living here at the time.
 Cost of living is great, and we were able to get some really good developers with experience in our industry.
 Just made sense.
 It’s definitely a plus that the tech ecosystem in Atlanta is rapidly expanding.